windin101/ALi-Corp-0402-3922-LCD-device-Linux-control/README.md

 This project provides a robust implementation for communicating with the ALi Corp 0402:3922 LCD display device.
 The implementation is based on comprehensive reverse engineering of the device's protocol and behavior, documented in the [knowledge](knowledge/) directory.

+## 🆕 NEW: Communication Sequence Analysis

+We've identified the successful communication pattern with the device based on Wireshark USB captures and binary file examination.
+Two new scripts have been added to replicate this pattern:

+- **scripts/replicate_sequence.py**: Implements the full lifecycle communication sequence
+- **scripts/replay_frames.py**: Specifically replays binary frames in the exact observed sequence

+See the [scripts README](scripts/README.md) for detailed usage instructions.

 ## Key Features

 - **Lifecycle-Aware Communication**: Adapts to the device's four-state lifecycle for reliable operation